lneha/CS4120-bias-detection-project/README.md

 - Each judge provides: bias_score, direction (pro/anti/neutral), reasoning
 - Consensus score: mean of valid judgments
 - Inter-model agreement: standard deviation of judgments

-**Rationale:** Language models have been trained on vast corpora including political discourse and can identify biased language patterns.
-Using all three models as judges and averaging their assessments reduces individual model biases.
-This approach parallels ensemble methods in machine learning.

 **Weight in composite score:** 30% (highest weight due to model sophistication)